Last Updated on Samuel Franklinby

 The strengths of the Commando make you an effective front to mid support unit that can definitely spam their weapons for the longest of all Killing Floor 2 classes which means small to medium size ZEDs simply have no chance at reaching your supportive focused characters.
 Despite the high fire rate the overall damage of a Commando isn’t quite enough to handle the higher health enemies of the game though and the constant reloading can be a bit of an annoyance on your gameplay loop.

-For solo players the Commando just isn’t as self sufficient enough compared to other class options which results in a number of situations that can feel either unwinnable or simply a grind to overcome.
-They are slightly better in co-op though and not a terrible introduction to new players given they have quite a flexible role and can always contribute in some form.
+For solo players the Commando just isn’t self sufficient enough compared to other class options which results in a number of situations that can feel either unwinnable or simply a grind to overcome.
+They are slightly better in co-op though with their ZED time utility and are not a terrible introduction to new players given they have quite a flexible role and can always contribute in some form.
 When you understand the core Killing Floor 2 mechanics though you’ll simply find better flexibility and power on other class options that prevents them ranking higher despite the flexibility unless you push to become an absolute master Commando.

 Solo Tier: A